Viir/bots/guide/how-to-install-botengine-and-register-the-botengine-command.md

-# Failed to Run App - Did Not Find the BotEngine Program
+# How to Install BotEngine and Register the `botengine` Command

 When you land here, you might have tried to use the `botengine` program in some form.
 Maybe you downloaded a script from the [botengine catalog](https://to.botengine.org/catalog), and got this error message when running the script: